• Skip to primary navigation

 Can chickens eat grape leaves?

 The answer to this question is an emphatic yes!
 Chickens can eat grape leaves.
-Unlike tomatoes and mangos, whose leaves and greenery can be toxic, grape leaves have all of the nutritional benefits of grapes and raisins without the huge sugar dump.
+Unlike when chickens eat tomatoes and when chickens eat mangos, whose leaves and greenery can be toxic, grape leaves have all of the nutritional benefits of grapes and raisins without the huge sugar dump.

 Are raisins healthy for chickens?

-Just like with dried cranberries and figs when fed in moderation, raisins can be a pretty healthy snack; particularly in areas that are deficient in Selenium (which is pretty much the entirety of the US.
+Just like with when chickens eat cranberries and when chickens eat figs if fed in moderation, raisins can be a pretty healthy snack; particularly in areas that are deficient in Selenium (which is pretty much the entirety of the US.

 What are the nutritional benefits of raisins for chickens?